 2018 Update on Employee-owners

-As the National Longitudinal Surveys (NLS) follow the same sample of individuals over time, we have a new round of analysis that tracks these workers as they age deeper into their 30s.
+The National Longitudinal Surveys (NLS) follow the same sample of individuals over time.
+Thanks to support from the Employee Ownership Foundation, we have a new round of analysis that tracks these workers as they age deeper into their 30s.

 Similar to our 2017 research report, the analysis examines the characteristics of workers with employee ownership at their workplace compared to similar workers without such benefits.